shivig4545-12/backend-UC-Pay/README.md

 # UC-Pay

 UC-Pay is a project maintained in this repository.
-This README provides an overview of the project, setup instructions, usage guidelines, and contribution information.
+This README provides an overview of the project, setup instructions, usage guidelines, and contribution informations.

 ## Project Overview